 There can’t be a single Android application development company that hasn’t worked on thousands of snippets of codes, whole programs, and full-fledged projects, using Java.
 While there’s no doubt as to Java is one of the most established programming languages, we now know that it is not the only option available to programmers.
-Kotlin is a programming language that has especially caught the attention of the Android community all over the globe.

 It’s true that many a developer is considering making a switch from Java to Kotlin, because of all the advantages offered by the latter.
 But, anything with pros is bound to have some cons as well.

 To help you make an informed decision of whether or not you should go for Kotlin, we have come up with the few major pros and cons of Kotlin over Java.